github/docs/content/communities/documenting-your-project-with-wikis/about-wikis.md

 {% note %}

-**Note:** Crawlers such as those from search engines will not crawl the contents of wikis as they are excluded by `robots.txt` for anti-abuse reasons.
-While editing is not as accessible as a wiki, consider using [{% data variables.product.prodname_pages %}](https://pages.github.com/) backed by a public repository for content that can be crawled and accepting of public contributions.
+**Note:** Search engines will not index the contents of wikis.
+To have your content indexed by search engines, you can use [{% data variables.product.prodname_pages %}](/pages) in a public repository.

 {% endnote %}